-Bacteria and other microorganisms make entry in your mouth whenever you eat, drink, and breathe.
-In maximum times, a delicate balance is maintained in your oral system, but problems can spring up when specific strains of bacteria become excessive.
-When you intake carbohydrates and sugary items and drinks, such as milk, juice, soft drinks, bread, pasta and fruit,then bacteria feast on the sugars, generating acids in the process.
+Bacteria and other microorganisms make an entry into your mouth whenever you eat, drink, and breathe.
+At maximum times, a delicate balance is maintained in your oral system, but problems can spring up when specific strains of bacteria become excessive.
+When you intake carbohydrates and sugary items and drinks, such as milk, juice, soft drinks, bread, pasta, and fruit, then bacteria feast on the sugars, generating acids in the process.
 Those acids can result in cavities, gingivitis, and other types of tooth decay.
-Even if you have a history of head/neck radiation or a heavy smoker, then that can also be a cause for plaque.
+Even if you have a history of head-neck radiation or heavy smoking, then that can also be a cause for plaque.

 Remember that untreated plaque can harden into tough-to-remove tartar.

 - Chronic bad breath (Halitosis)

 - Red, swollen, tender gums that tend to bleed after brushing (Gum problems)